cheqd/studio/README.md

 5. **Miscellaneous**
    1. `COOKIE_SECRET`: Secret for cookie encryption.

+#### Faucet settings

+This section describes bootstrapping things for newcomers accounts.
+If it's enabled the CredentialService auto-populates some tokens on the testnet for making the process simpler.

+1. `FAUCET_ENABLED` - enable/disable such functionality (`false` by default)
+2. `FAUCET_URI` - URI when the faucet service is located (`https://faucet-api.cheqd.network/credit` by default)
+3. `FAUCET_DENOM` - the denom of token to assign (`ncheq` by default)
+4. `TESTNET_MINIMUM_BALANCE` - the minimum amount of tokens for being on testnet account.
+Be default it's amount, required for creating a DID

 ### 3rd Party Connectors

 The app supports 3rd party connectors for credential storage and delivery.